Technology & Computer Science

 Upper School

-The Upper School Technology and Computer Science curriculum emphasizes the development of coding skills, critical thinking, and an understanding of the ethical and social implications of technology.
+The Upper School technology and computer science curriculum emphasizes the development of coding skills, critical thinking, and an understanding of the ethical and social implications of technology.

 Students are introduced to foundational concepts in programming through courses like Introduction to Computer Science, where they learn coding languages such as Scratch and Python, and explore issues related to diversity and the moral dimensions of technology.
 Building on these skills, Software Engineering and Introduction to Data Science takes students deeper into Python programming, data science, and visual programming with Processing, while also honing their ability to write efficient, elegant code.
 The curriculum culminates in AP Computer Science A, which follows a rigorous college-level syllabus, introducing students to Java and advanced programming concepts such as object-oriented design, recursion, and arrays.
 Throughout the courses, students not only strengthen their technical abilities but also engage in ongoing reflections about current trends in computer science, including artificial intelligence, ethical computing and gender issues, preparing them to be both skilled coders and thoughtful creators in an increasingly digital world.